How do I know if online learning is for me?

 Please contact your Academic Advisor.

-How can I learn more about the Portal and Moodle?
+How can I learn more about the Portal and Canvas?

 We encourage you to visit the training resources on our online learning help page.
-You can also contact your assigned Academic Advisor to enroll in a free Online Learning Workshop.
+You can also contact your assigned Academic Advisor to enroll in Canvas Basics for Students.